clojurewerkz/legacy-blog/source/_posts/2014-12-10-the-next-year-of-clojurewerkz.markdown

 ## 3 Years Old

 ClojureWerkz has turned 3 last November.
-This is a fairly mature age for an open source
-project: the dust from initial development has begun to settle.
+This is an age for an open source project at which the dust from initial development has begun to settle.

 In this post we'd like to briefly outline what our plans are for the next year with ClojureWerkz.